Online Learning: A Modern Introduction Using Convex Optimization: OMD Regret Bound using Local Norms

 that gives the first term in the minimum.

 For the second term in the minimum, we instead observe that

-Then, we proceed as in the first bound. \end{proof} Despite the apparent more difficult formulation, the second result is often easier to use, especially in constrained settings.
-Also, under the assumptions of Theorem~\ref{thm:two_steps_omd}, it is easy to recognize that $\bx_{t+1}$ is the Bregman projection of $\tilde{\bx}_{t+1}$.
-Hence, we just a possible worse point because it can make the calculation of $\bz'_t$ easier.
+Then, we proceed as in the first bound. \end{proof} Despite the apparent more difficult formulation, the second term in the minimum is often easier to use, especially in constrained settings, because $\tilde{\bx}_{t+1}$ is defined over $\mathcal{X}$ rather than over $\mathcal{V}$.
+Also, under the assumptions of Theorem~\ref{thm:two_steps_omd}, it is easy to recognize that $\bx_{t+1}$ is the Bregman projection of $\tilde{\bx}_{t+1}$ onto $\mathcal{V}$.